atruong39/cse15l-lab-reports/lab-report-1-week-2.md

     ![Image](./step7a.png)

     Neat!
 It listed the files in the home directory on the remote computer.
+This command is useful since sometimes, you do not need to login to a remote computer for anything more than a single command.

 * You can run multiple commands using semicolons: